python/cpython/Doc/library/stdtypes.rst

 .. method:: float.as_integer_ratio()

-   Return a pair of integers whose ratio is exactly equal to the original float and with a positive denominator.
+   Return a pair of integers whose ratio is exactly equal to the original float.
+The ratio is in lowest terms and has a positive denominator.
 Raises :exc:`OverflowError` on infinities and a :exc:`ValueError` on NaNs.